microsoft/singleshotpose/README.md

 To train on your own dataset, simply create the same folder structure with the provided LINEMOD dataset and adjust the paths in cfg/[OBJECT].data, [DATASET]/[OBJECT]/train.txt and [DATASET]/[OBJECT]/test.txt files.
 The folder for each object should contain the following:

 (1) a folder containing image files,
-(2) a folder containing label files  (labels should be created using the same output representation explained above),
+(2) a folder containing label files  (please refer to [this link](https://github.com/Microsoft/singleshotpose/blob/master/label_file_creation.md) for a detailed explanation on how to create labels),
-(3) a text file containing the training images (train.txt),
+(3) a text file containing the filenames for training images (train.txt),
-(4) a text file contraining the test images (test.txt),
+(4) a text file containing the filenames for test images (test.txt),
 (5) a .ply file containing the 3D object model
 (6) optionally, a folder containing segmentation masks (if you want to change the background of your training images to be more robust to diverse backgrounds),

 #### Acknowledgments